unmrds/cc-database-basics/01_Overview.md

-# Code and Coffee - Database Basics
+% Code and Coffee - Database Basics
+% Karl Benedict, Jon Wheeler.
+UNM Libraries, Research Data Services
+% February 9, 2018

 ## Why Use a Database to Organize Your Data